IrenePEncinar/workshops/README.md

 # workshops
-This is a public repo for workshops' and talks' materials
+This is a public repo for workshops and talks materials